juanmaalt/juanmaalt/README.md

 # Hi there

 ### About me
-I´m Juan a Software Systems Engineering student, that it´s passionate for building things.
-I would describe myself as a teamplayer, that is always seeking to learn and looking to the future, to new challenges.
-On this GitHub, you will find projects made on Android, C, Flutter (comming soon), Java and React, among other languages.
+I´m Juan a Software Systems Engineering student, that it´s passionate for building things. <br> I would describe myself as a teamplayer, that is always seeking to learn and looking to the future, to new challenges. <br> On this GitHub, you will find projects made on Android, C, Flutter (comming soon), Java and React, among other languages.

 ### Projects
 These are some of the projects that you´ll find on this profile: